 David W. Orr, board member, is the Paul Sears Distinguished Professor of Environmental Studies and Politics at Oberlin College and James Marsh Professor at the University of Vermont.
 At Oberlin, he directed a collaboration of students, staff, designers, and architects to build the landmark Adam Joseph Lewis Center for Environmental Studies.
 Orr is the author of numerous books, including Earth in Mind, Ecological Literacy, The Nature of Design, Design on the Edge, and Down to the Wire: Confronting Climate Collapse.

-Wendy Williams, board member, was moved to become engaged in furthering Fritjof Capra's work after hearing him speak.
+Wendy Williams, chair of the board of directors, was moved to become engaged in furthering Fritjof Capra's work after hearing him speak.
 She has worked as an emergency medical technician, camp counselor, physical therapist, and nature photographer; she is also a longtime student of yoga philosophy.
 A mother active in her community, Wendy is committed to forging creative links between people and their passions.